Lunarnovaa/lunix/README.md

 - [`modules`] Modular system configuration: The bulk of my system configuration.
   - [`common`] Modules that are generally made available to all my hosts.
   - [`desktops`] Desktop modules: Desktops installed and configured.
-  - [`options`] Module Options: Configures what modules are disabled or enabled per system and per profile.
   - [`profiles`] Profile modules: Special programs, services, and configuration needed on each profile.
 - [`secrets`] Agenix Secrets Management.